gro-david/lasso/README.md

  - In normal mode .desktop files will be parsed from all of the usual locations, their name will be displayed, when selected the binary defined in their Exec field will be executed
  - In window mode the launcher will get all open windows using `niri msg windows` and will switch to the selected one with `niri msg action focus-window --id <id>`
  - In dashboard mode your entries will be parsed and the `exec` field of the selected one will be executed.
 You should either use a TUI or a shell in your exec field.

+## Installation
+On most distros you will be able to use the launcher by just cloning the repo and then running the `start.py` file

+On NixOS this should work too, but you can also use home-manager.
+You can just import the two files into home-manager.
+You can configure the dashboard using `launcher.nix`, a few entries will already be included by default.
+Then just rebuild your home.
+This will use the `nix` branch which already has some things set up to work with NixOS.